 (Excerpted and Updated Post from my original Blog—Written in October 2013)

 The original version of this post was published just about a year after I moved back to Florida from North Carolina.
 I think I was hoping that, having been here for a year (at that time), I would feel more settled.
 Instead, I was morose and depressed much of the time.
-When we moved I had believed that the change would jump-start my stagnant feeling life.
-Lots of things changed, but much remained remained uncatalyzed, while too much stayed the same.
-I was seeking a direction—looking for a renewal of purpose to life, and every time I thought I might have it figured out, I seemed to be blocked.
+When we moved, I believed that the change would jump-start my stagnant feeling life.
+Lots of things did change, but much still remained remained uncatalysed—was just the same old rut.
+I was seeking a direction, looking for a renewal of purpose to life, and every time I thought I’d figured it out, I seemed to be blocked.

-Having voluntarily released the illusion of Free Will fairly early on my Spiritual Path, I was quite accustomed to having my wings clipped when I go on flights of fancy that don’t suit the purposes of that Higher Power which guides me.
+Having voluntarily released the illusion of Free Will fairly early on my Spiritual Path, I was accustomed to having my wings clipped when I go on flights of fancy that don’t suit the purposes of the Higher Power that guides me.
 At that point though, I felt completely grounded.
-No matter which way I tried to go, I would find myself right back where I started.
+No matter which way I tried to go, I found myself right back where I started.
 I could do the day-to-day stuff, work around home, and basically fulfill all the obligations that life entails.
 Intermittently, I would work on my blog, the purpose of which continued to remain an enigma to me.

-Gradually, as I became a little better at stilling my restless thoughts, that small still voice that is neither inside or out, began to whisper repeatedly that I needed to Let Go of Everything.
+Gradually, as I became a little better at stilling my restless thoughts, that small still voice that is neither inside or out, began to whisper to me.
+And what it said repeatedly, was that I needed to Let Go of Everything.

-That seemed a tall order.
-I had done it before, but the woman now faced with this daunting task was not the same as the one who had undertaken much the same Path a quarter century ago.
-While she had no proof that the Freedom and Enlightenment she sought were possible, she had Faith, she had trust, heart and hope.
-I, on the other hand, did Know what can be attained, but all those other assets were tarnished and worn.
+That seemed a tall order at the time.
+I have done it before, but the woman who was now faced with this daunting task was not the same as the one who had undertaken much the same Path a quarter century earlier.
+While She had no proof that the Freedom and Enlightenment she sought were possible, she had Faith.
+She had Trust.
+She had heart and hope.
+I, on the other hand, though I Knew what could be attained, found that all those other Assets were now tarnished and worn.
 It was not Spirit or God that I had lost faith in, but Myself.
 My heart had not been wide open in a long time.
-I no longer trusted that I could let go and have the sort of fearless acceptance that this journey requires.
+I no longer Trusted that I could let go and have the sort of fearless acceptance that this journey requires.

 It was easy to see what I needed to let go of, at least in part.
-But letting go of everything—this is not just a call to release the negativity in my life.
-The inventory of emotional baggage, whether it is perceived as good or bad, that we accumulate even in the short-term of life is staggering.
+But letting go of everything—this was not just a call to release the negativity in my life.
+The inventory of emotional baggage, whether it is perceived as good or bad, that we accumulate even in the short-term of life can be staggering.
 What do I need to give up?

 And most importantly, if I am ever to have peace in this life, I have to accept myself and hopefully at some point, Love myself again.
 That was the hardest part for that younger version of Self I mentioned earlier, but she did it and I think I can also.
 A song sung by Steve Winwood back in 1986 has been playing through my head for days now—Higher Love.